Andorra in the Eurovision Song Contest 2004: Semi-finals

 The two semi-finals of 12 Punts took place on 1 and 8 March 2004.
-In each semi-final three of the songs that qualified from the preceding six heats competed, including a duet performance between Marta Roure and Bis a Bis for one of the songs, and one was selected by the combination of votes from a five-member professional jury (5/7), a public vote in Andorra (1/7) and a public vote in Catalonia (1/7) to qualify to the final.
+In each semi-final three of the six songs that qualified from the preceding six heats competed; one was performed by Bis a Bis, one was performed by Marta Roure and one was performed by both artists together.
+The combination of votes from a five-member professional jury (5/7), a public televote in Andorra (1/7) and a public televote in Catalonia (1/7) selected one song to qualify for the final.
 In addition to the performances of the competing songs, the first semi-final featured an interval act from the band Els Pets, while the second semi-final featured interval acts from the band Gossos and singer Lluís Llach.

 Final

 The final of 12 Punts took place on 15 March 2004.
-Both Marta Roure and Bis a Bis performed the two songs that qualified from the preceding two semi-finals and the winning song, "Jugarem a estimar-nos", was selected by the combination of votes from a five-member professional jury (5/7), a public vote in Andorra (1/7) and a public vote in Catalonia (1/7).
-Marta Roure was subsequently selected as the winning artist by the jury and public vote that ran throughout the nine shows between 18 January and 15 March 2004.
+Both Bis a Bis and Marta Roure performed the two songs that qualified from the preceding two semi-finals and the combination of votes from a five-member professional jury (5/7), a public televote in Andorra (1/7) and a public televote in Catalonia (1/7) selected "Jugarem a estimar-nos" as the winning song and Marta Roure as the winning artist.
 In addition to the performances of the competing songs, the show featured an interval act from Spanish Eurovision 2003 contestant Beth.